This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-• cup coconut cream, or the thick part of a chilled can of coconut milk
+• cup coconut cream, thick part of chilled coconut milk

 • 3 tbsp hazelnut butter, or almond butter